Blayung/csgo-download-wingman-demos/README.md

 # csgo-download-wingman-demos
-A python script for downloading cs:go wingman demos.
+A python script for downloading csgo wingman demos.